 “Please take a look at what information you will need to hand before starting the survey and thank you so much for helping us be your voice.”

 With the business rates holiday coming to an end and a Government review in progress, the England survey will look at the situation regarding business rates relief, increase in staffing budgets, access to business support grants and follow up to NDNA’s research on early years underspends.

-In Wales the questions will also investigate occupancy levels, details of new local provision and the positive impact of business rates relief.
+In Wales, the questions will also investigate occupancy levels, details of new local provisions and the positive impact of business rates relief.